opensafely/documentation/docs/releasing-files.md

 ## 2. Requesting release of outputs and (error) log files from the server

+!!! warning
+    You **MUST NOT** share any results that have not been released through the official output checking process.
+This includes:

+    - verbal sharing
+    - allowing someone to look over your shoulder
+    - transcribing (e.g., to paper or email)
+    - using screen sharing software or any recording device/software

 **Only specific members of the OpenSAFELY team trained in output checking have permissions to release the data**.
 Having applied disclosure controls to your aggregated study data you are ready to request their release.
 Please read the instructions and [checklist](#checklist) below.